hawtio/hawtio-operator/README.md

   * Remove previous route host from OAuth client in `cluster` deployment
   * Trigger a rollout deployment on config map change
 * Deletion
-  * Remove deployment config, config map, service and route resources
+  * Remove image stream, deployment config, config map, service and route resources
   * Remove the service account as OAuth client in `namespace` deployment
   * Remove the route URL from the OAuth client authorized redirect URIs in `cluster` deployment